Vaskivskyi/docs-asusrouter/docs/guide/faq/README.md

 1. Migrate to any in [`0.6.0` : `0.14.3`]
 2. Migrate to the latest release

+## Networks

+### 6 GHz WLANs

+AsusRouter has basic support of 6 GHz networks.
+Further development and debugging requires a [compatible device](#when-the-feature-will-be-implemented).

 ## Ports

+AsusRouter fully suports 100 Mb/s and 1 Gb/s ethernet ports / speeds.

+### 2.5 Gb/s ports

+2.5 Gb/s ports / speeds are fully supported by AsusRouter.
+There are reports from users of using 2.5 Gb/s LAN ports.
+Reports of using 2.5 Gb/s speeds on WAN ports are not available yet.

 ### 10 Gb/s ports

-10 Gb/s ports are not yet supported by AsusRouter.
-A compatible device is required.
+10 Gb/s ports / speeds are not yet supported by AsusRouter.
+Development and debugging requires a [compatible device](#when-the-feature-will-be-implemented).

 ### DSL ports

 DSL ports are not yet supported by AsusRouter.
-A compatible device is required.
+Development and debugging requires a [compatible device](#when-the-feature-will-be-implemented).

 ### SFP+ ports

 SFP+ ports are not yet supported by AsusRouter.
-A compatible device is required.
+Development and debugging requires a [compatible device](#when-the-feature-will-be-implemented).

 ## Router